NickGhignatti/casimo/docs/report.md

 ```

 #### Walls
-To introduce this kind of entities, which has a position, a size and the possibility to be resized, I decided to structure it
-like a mixin, first I decided to implement the following traits:
+To represent entities in the simulation that have a spatial presence—namely a 2D position, size dimensions,
+and the ability to be resized—I opted for a modular trait-based design leveraging Scala 3's powerful traits and mixin composition.

+The design begins with small, focused traits encapsulating discrete aspects of spatial characteristics:
 ```scala 3
 trait Positioned:
   val position: Vector2D